 - Bullion dealers – Online retailers that sell precious metal coins or bars that you can store at home.

 - Trading platforms – Some online dealers like BullionVault or BullionStar will allow customers to trade bullion with each other and also provide secure vaults for storage.

 - Alternatively, you might consider derivative trading instruments like precious metal CFDs.

 Choosing a Bullion Dealer

-If you want to buy bullion, there are several things you'll want to keep in mind when choosing a dealer or service.
+If you want to buy bullion, there are several factors to keep in mind when choosing a dealer or service.

-First, you should determine if the dealer you're looking at offers the type of bullion you want.
+First, you may want to determine if the dealer you’re considering offers the type of bullion you want.

 Bullion typically comes in the form of bars, rounds, coins, numismatics, or jewelry.
 Here’s what they look like: